Quantum information approach to Bose-Einstein condensation of composite bosons: Bi-fermion: a pair of fermions

 As an example, we consider how $T_0$ (pseudo-critical temperature) and $T_c$ (critical temperature) are different in a BEC comprised of atomic hydrogen gas for which $T^e_c$ (experimental critical temperature) was observed at $50 \mu K$ \cite{FKWLMKG98}.
 Given the density of the hydrogen BEC ($n=1.8\times 10^{20}m^{-3}$), the corresponding theoretical critical temperature in the thermodynamic limit is obtained as $T^t_c=\frac{h^2}{2\pi mk_B}(\frac{n}{\zeta(3/2)})^{2/3}\approx 51\mu K$.
-Since the theoretical critical temperature is derived for ideal BEC, the corresponding pseudo-critical temperature is obtained as $T^t_0=T^t_c[\zeta(3)]^{1/3}\approx 54.06\mu K$.
-For the experimental critical temperature, the pseudo-critical temperature is derived as a function of the degree of entanglement between the proton and electron.
-Using the purity of the proton $P=\frac{33}{4\sqrt{2\pi}}(\frac{a_0}{b})^3$ \cite{COW10} with the experimental trapping size ($b\approx 9.6\times 10^{-8}m$), we find that the proton and the electron are maximally entangled.
-Thus, using the relation $(T/T_0)^3\zeta(3)=(T/T_c)^3$, the corresponding pseudo-critical temperature is derived as $T^e_0=T^e_c[\zeta(3)]^{1/3}\approx53.16\mu K$.
-Therefore, we see that our pseudo-critical temperature is a good approximation for the critical temperature.
+For the finite $N$ systems, the corresponding pseudo-critical temperature is derived by taking the Eq.
+(11) of \cite{KD96}, $T_c/T_o=1-0.7275/N^{1/3}$.
+Given $N=10^9$ atoms \cite{FKWLMKG98}, the pseudo-critical temperature increases only $0.073 \%$ from the critical temperature.
+Thus, the experimental and theoretical pseudo-critical temperatures are $50.0364 \mu K$ and $51.0371 \mu K$, respectively.
+We find that, for a large number of $N$, there is almost no difference between the pseudo-critical temperature and the critical temperature.